PriyankaSett/TitanicSurvival/README.md

 This data set contains both numerical and categorical features.
 Null values are also there.
 So, before proceeding for model building one needs to take care of all these.

 DecisionTreeClassifier has been used for this binary classification project.
+Hyperparameter Tuning has been performed to get the best parameters for prediction task.
 Then Streamlit has been used for deployment.

 ### How to run ?